-Through Green Climate Fund GCF, Finland supports developing countries in their efforts to achieve low-carbon and climate-resilient growth.
-The Global Environment Facility GEF serves as the official funding channel for a number of environmental treaties and conventions.
+Through the Green Climate Fund (GCF)(Link to another website.)
+Finland supports developing countries in their efforts to achieve low-carbon and climate-resilient growth.
+The Global Environment Facility (GEF(Link to another website.))(Link to another website.) serves as the official funding channel for a number of environmental treaties and conventions.
 In GEF, Finland gives priority to the gender equality perspective and more effective cooperation in the private sector.

-Development financing institutions (also called development banks) are institutions owned by a large number of countries that provide developing nations with soft loans, grants, capital investments, guarantees and technical assistance.
+Development finance institutions (also called development banks) are institutions owned by a large number of countries, which provide developing countries with soft loans, grants, capital investments, guarantees and technical assistance.
 Their basic mission is to reduce poverty and support sustainable development.
-Development banks also aim to direct between 28 and 40 per cent of their funding at climate measures in developing countries.
+Development banks are also major providers of climate finance, because 28–40 per cent of their funding (depending on the bank or fund) is directed to support climate action in developing countries.

 Traditionally, funding for developing countries has been channelled to the public sector.
-Nowadays, development financing institutions are also increasingly channelling support to the private sector.
+Nowadays, development finance institutions are increasingly channelling support to the private sector.
 Funding is provided for such purposes as improvements in the operating prerequisites of companies.

-In the autumn of 2017, Finland and the International Finance Corporation IFC, which is part of the World Bank Group, established a joint climate fund to support renewable and clean energy solutions and other climate projects in developing countries.
+In autumn 2017, Finland and the International Finance Corporation (IFC), which is part of the World Bank Group, established a joint climate fund to support renewable and clean energy solutions and other climate projects in developing countries.

-The World Bank is the second largest channel for Finland’s official development assistance after EU.
-The Ministry of Finance is the main body responsible for matters concerning the World Bank in Finland.
-Finland is represented in the Board of Governors of the institution by the Minister of Finance, with the Minister for Foreign Trade and Development acting as the deputy representative.
+The World Bank is the second largest channel after the EU for Finland’s official development assistance.
+The Ministry of Finance is the main body responsible for matters relating to the World Bank in Finland.
+The Finnish Minister of Finance represents Finland in the Board of Governors of the World Bank.
+The Minister for Foreign Trade and Development acts as the deputy representative.
 Read more about the World Bank and Finland’s role in the institution:

 Finland exerts its influence through trust funds

-Decisions in the international financing institutions are made in their executive boards in which the member countries act through their own voting groups.
+In the international finance institutions, decisions are made by their boards of directors, in which member countries act through their own voting groups.
 For example, in the World Bank, Finland belongs to the same voting group as the other Nordic countries and the Baltic states.
-In the African Development Bank, Finland acts together with Denmark, India, Norway and Sweden, whereas in the Asian Development Bank, we have Canada, Denmark, Ireland, the Netherlands, Norway and Sweden as our partners.
+In the African Development Bank, Finland acts together with Norway, Sweden, Denmark, India and Ireland, whereas in the Asian Development Bank, Finland’s partners are Canada, the Netherlands, Norway, Sweden, Denmark and Ireland.

-Finland also provides funding for bilateral cooperation through development financing institutions.
+Finland also provides funding for bilateral cooperation through development finance institutions.

-Helsinki is also home to the HELCOM Secretariat (Baltic Marine Environment Protection Commission), a Country Office of the International Organization for Migration IOMand a United Nations Technology Innovation Lab (Until).
+Helsinki is also home to the HELCOM Secretariat (Baltic Marine Environment Protection Commission)(Link to another website.) and the Country Office of the International Organization for Migration (IOM)(Link to another website.).